isomerpages/nlb-mobile-guide/_get-started-with/1-nlb-mobile-2021-trouble.md

 </tr>
 </tbody>
 </table>
 <p>The same instructions apply if you want to read from a tablet.
-If you prefer to read on a computer, please visit <a href="https://eresources.nlb.gov.sg/main/sphnewspapers">go.gov.sg/nlb-enews</a>and click on the 'Login' button on the top right corner.
+If you prefer to read on a computer, please visit <a href="https://eresources.nlb.gov.sg/main/sphnewspapers">go.gov.sg/nlb-enews</a> and click on the 'Login' button on the top right corner.
 For quicker logins, you can launch the NLB Mobile app and scan the QR code using the orange camera/QR code icon on the bottom of the screen.</p>
 </div></div>

   <div>